top of page

 How to recognize Brand Debt in your business:

-• Visual Dissonance: Your website and social presence feel less sophisticated than the conversations you’re having behind closed doors.
+• Visual Dissonance: Your website and social presence feel less sophisticated than the conversations you're having behind closed doors.
+You've sharpened your language, your frameworks, your point of view — but your visual identity hasn't followed.
+The dissonance creates doubt before you've said a word.

 When your brand isn't carrying your authority, you have to carry the weight.
 That is a visibility problem disguised as an alignment problem.